Upatel98/Generation_UK/README.md

 - Streamline the applications code by removing/combining lines of code to maximise python performance.
 - Use more advance python programming skills like object orientation programming techniques.
 - Improve the visuals of the User Interface in the Command Line.

+Enjoy Implementing:
+- Enjoy challengiing myself using basic python skills and putting each skill together.
+- Using new skills I learnt in the course like CSV and ecosystem.
+- Learning how a localHost SQL databse works.